droundy/recipes-site/doc/index.md

 Blend together solid ingredients coarsely.
 Add 1/2 cup oil and blend til smooth.
 Season with salt and pepper.
 Add remaining oil and blend when serving.

+## Chicken with provencal spices

+## Mussel and potato salad

+- 1 lb. mussels

+- 1/2 lb. potatos, cut into 1/2 inch cubes

+- 1 cup wine or water

+- 1 cup chopped red onion or shallots

+- 1 cup olive oil

+- 1/2 cup balsamic vinegar

+- salt and pepper

+- 1 cup chopped parsley, dill, or chives

+Heat mussels and potatoes in wine, on high in covered Calphalon skillet.
+When steam rises from the top, shake it a few times and turn the heat to medium.
+Keep cooking until all the mussels open, checking after $5 + 2n$ minutes.

+Substituting shrimp...

+## Pork and sauerkraut

+## Chicken in a bag

+## Spinach with artichoke casserole

+## Sushi

+## Tuna casserole

+## Pizza